amplience/dc-cli/README.md

 ### event

-This category includes interactions with Dynamic Content's events and its constituent parts (Editions, Slots, and Snapshots.
+This category includes interactions with Dynamic Content's events and its constituent parts (Editions, Slots, and Snapshots).
 These commands can be used to export and import events, and to archive events.

 [View commands for **event**](docs/EVENT.md)